Year: 2007

 An Unexpected Welcome

 We pedalled slowly down the dusty track out of the last Hungarian village.
 An unsettled evening was in store — clouds brooded above, hanging menacingly as the air gusted and whipped around us, and the silence of the plains was interrupted only by the distant sound of cowbells on the wind.
-I had cycled a […] Continue reading →
+I had cycled a hundred kilometers, and was ready to pitch my tent and sleep, but the lure of the unknown drew the three of us onwards for just a little longer.
+The map showed a road across the border into Romania, and it would be a satisfying achievement… Continue reading →

 -